 Common Health Problems

-The most serious disease that can affect boa constrictors is inclusion body disease, or IBD.
+The most serious disease that can affect boa constrictors is inclusion body disease or IBD.
 This is a fatal retrovirus, akin to HIV in humans.
 This virus can lay dormant for years before the snake shows any sign of illness.
 This disease can be transmitted from snake to snake via mites, which carry infected bodily fluids.
-This is why it's a good idea to keep mutiple pet snakes separated if possible.
+This is why it's a good idea to keep multiple pet snakes separated if possible.

 IBD is marked by poor appetite and excessive saliva, and in serious or more advanced cases, IBD causes snakes to lose control of their bodily movements.

 Red tailed boas also are susceptible to respiratory infections, marked by wheezing and nasal discharge.
 A foamy discharge from a snake's mouth usually indicates pneumonia, which requires immediate treatment.